maubanel/UE5-Hello-World/floor-level/README.md

 ##### `Step 14.`\|`UE5HW`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-The final element that works together with the atmosphere and clouds in the [Skylight](https://docs.unrealengine.com/5.0/en-US/sky-lights-in-unreal-engine/).
+The third element that works together with the atmosphere and clouds in the [Skylight](https://docs.unrealengine.com/5.0/en-US/sky-lights-in-unreal-engine/).

 >The Sky Light captures the distant parts of your level and applies that to the scene as a light.
 That means the sky's appearance and its lighting/reflections will match, even if your sky is coming from atmosphere, or layered clouds on top of a skybox, or distant mountains.
 You can also manually specify a cubemap to use. - [UE5 Manual](Skylight](https://docs.unrealengine.com/5.0/en-US/sky-lights-in-unreal-engine/)